neorix11/Android-Clean-Architecture-MVVM/README.md

 # Android-Clean-Architecture-MVVM
-A boilderplate Android project that uses Clean Architecture with MVVM with Kotlin
+A boilerplate Android project that uses Clean Architecture with MVVM with Kotlin

 ## MVVM